The recent floods have led to calls for pet owners to have a disaster plan that includes caring for their animals.

 - Clear hazards on your property so that debris has gone before moving your pets back in.

-- Create a calm environment with their favourite toys and blankets so their stress can be reduced.
+- Create a calm environment with their favourite toys and blankets to reduce stress.

 - Monitor your pets for any injuries they may have sustained, and contact a vet if you are worried about an injury or their behaviour.